KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Description

-The Damm Custom Quasigroup algorithm is a generalization of the Damm algorithm that allows for the use of custom quasigroups of different orders, enabling the calculation of check digits for a wider range of input values.
+The Damm Custom Quasigroup algorithm is a generalization of CheckDigits.Net's basic Damm algorithm implementation.
+As the name suggests, it allows for the use of custom quasigroups of different orders, enabling the calculation of check digits for a wider range of input values.
 To use the Damm Custom Quasigroup algorithm, you must create an object that implements the [IDammQuasigroup](#idammquasigroup)